 Best golf training aids – Summary

+That wraps up our review of the best golf swing trainers and training aids.
 I hope this guide has been useful for selecting the best training aids for you.
 Remember to focus on the swing principles causing your fault when choosing your training aid.

 If you would like an article like this one email to you every Monday, then come sign up for the Golf Insider weekly post.